thma/PolysemyCleanArchitecture/# warp as an effect.md

 ## Introduction

+Two years ago I wrote [Implementing Clean Architecture with Haskell and Polysemy](https://thma.github.io/posts/2020-05-29-polysemy-clean-architecture.html).
-A few months ago an interesting question was raised in the [issues section of my PolysemyCleanArchitecture GitHub project](https://github.com/thma/PolysemyCleanArchitecture/issues/2):
+A few months ago an interesting question was raised in the [issues section of the respectuve GitHub project](https://github.com/thma/PolysemyCleanArchitecture/issues/2):

 > I'm wondering if we want to change the server to serverless, is it easy to do that?
 > If we treat the server as an effect, can we just change the [polysemy effect] interpreter?